BAMresearch/FEniQS/README.md

 # FEniQS
-A library for simulating structural mechanics problems in FEniCS, with several main modules:
+A library for simulating structural mechanics problems in FEniCS.
-  ## structure:
-  For definition of a structural mechanics experiment, including geometry, mesh, boundary conditions (BCs), and time-varying loadings.
-  ## material:
-  For handling constitutive laws such as elasticity, gradient damage, plasticity, etc.
-  ## problem:
-  Combining the two modules above for building up respective structural mechanics problems, and solving them.
-These can be performed for two main cases: static (including homogenization), and quasi-static (abbreviated as QS).